-Learn what to look for when your AC is not blowing cold air and detect the signs reflecting an overworked unit.
+Learn what to look for when your air conditioner isn't cooling and detect the signs reflecting an overworked unit.

 Why is My AC Not Working?

-How often you replace your filter isn't the only possible reason your AC won't turn on.
+How often you replace your filter isn't the only possible reason your air conditioner is not blowing cold air but is running.
 The wrong air filter size can cause your AC unit to be overworked as well.
-Always check the make and model of the unit and purchase the correct filters size accordingly.
-If your old filter does not have labels with the size, grab some tape measure or ruler and take a look at our guidelines on “How to Measure Your Air Filter”.
+Always check the make and model of the unit and purchase the correct filter size accordingly.
+If your old filter does not have labels with the size, grab a tape measure or ruler and take a look at our guidelines on “How to Measure Your Air Filter”.

 Ways to reduce stress on your air conditioning unit

 By paying close attention to the areas listed above, you can make sure your air conditioning unit produces adequate amounts of cool air without causing excessive damage to the internal parts.
 When you are preparing the air conditioner for summer, for example, you can double check each potential problem area to ensure your system is ready to go before powering it up full-time.
 You will be rewarded with an AC system that maintains comfortable temperatures in your home without fail.